DoESLiverpool/somewhere-safe/Network/SoftwareInfrastructure.md

  * As a user, I want to be able to book time on the CNC and laser machines.
      * FabManager - Yes, can do this.
 Can't recur slots, would need a script.
  * As a member of the public, I want to see which events are on at DoES.
-     * Yes, the calendar is a bit busy with all the hot desk events showing up
+     * FabManager - Yes, the calendar is a bit busy with all the hot desk events showing up
  * As a potential hotdesker, I want to be able to book a hotdesk without having to set up an account/password.
-     * Not possible, would need something extra
+     * FabManager - Not possible, would need something extra
  * As a user, I want to see an itemised breakdown on my invoices so that I can check it always is correct.
-     * Invoices do appear to show a full breakdown
+     * FabManager - Invoices do appear to show a full breakdown
  * As a hotdesker, I want to know how many days I have left in this month's allocation.
-     * Doesn't appear to be a function they offer
+     * FabManager - Doesn't appear to be a function they offer
  * As an organiser, I want people to be able to book rooms by the hour but machines by the half-day.
-     * Doesn't appear to be possible by default, can't find a way to change the size of the slots.
+     * FabManager - Doesn't appear to be possible by default, can't find a way to change the size of the slots.
 When booking you can book multiple slots at once though.
  * As a user, I want clearer signposting/navigation between the various DoES systems and processes.
-     * No
+     * FabManager - No
  * As an organiser, I want doorbot access control to be managed more automatically so it matches members' payments/status.
-     * It seems like we could do this, possibly using labels too.
+     * FabManager - It seems like we could do this, possibly using labels too.
  * As a member *while in the space*, I want to know the names and access privileges of the other people currently in the space.
-     * It seems like we could do this as a report
+     * FabManager - It seems like we could do this as a report
  * As an organiser, I want to be able to track usage of paid-for materials/consumables.
-     * Not seeing anything for this
+     * FabManager - Not seeing anything for this
  * As a user, I want a single site to manage all my interactions with DoES.
-     * That's the aim, not sure it covers everything yet
+     * FabManager - That's the aim, not sure it covers everything yet
  * As someone helping with a DoES project or event, I want to know how much money (expenses) have been spent on the project/event so I can manage my budget.
-     * No
+     * FabManager - No
  * As a user, I want it to be very easy to report issues with the space/equipment.
-     * Not through fab manager
+     * FabManager - Not through fab manager
  * As a 1st time/potential user, I want to get a better sense of what DoES is about, so I can decide whether to visit the space.
-     * Not really, although it does have projects
+     * FabManager - Not really, although it does have projects
  * As an organiser, I want to be able to see the counts of desk, workshop, hot-desk usage over time so that I can look for trends in membership when doing longer-term planning
-     * There are some statistics
+     * FabManager - There are some statistics
  * As a user, I want to need as few user accounts as possible to interact with doES processes.
-     * This could help
+     * FabManager - This could help
  * As an organiser, I want a way to manage enquiries from social media users.
-     * Not really
+     * FabManager - Not really
  * As an organiser, I want a system to manage email enquiries to hello@doesliverpoool.com as part of a team.
-     * Not really
+     * FabManager - Not really
  * As a user, I want to be able to pre-book to hot desk or use a machine and pay by cash when I arrive
-     * Doesn't appear to be an option
+     * FabManager - Doesn't appear to be an option